Unique, antique and one-of-a-kind shopping

 Just Christmas

 It’s Christmas every day at Just Christmas, Canada’s oldest year-round Christmas-themed store.
-Christmas items include personalized ornaments, clothing, home decor and a whole lot more.
+Explore over 5,000 unique Christmas items that change annually, including personalized ornaments, clothing, home decor and more.

 Location: 34 Queen Street, Niagara-on-the-Lake